 By Emma Hartland

 Emma started her career in the world of fashion before joining Penguins in 2011.
-As an event manager for Penguins she hasn't looked back.More articles by Emma Hartland
+Since joining Penguins as an event manager, she hasn't looked back.More articles by Emma Hartland